mpi4py/mpi4py/docs/source/appendix.rst

 64 bits ``x86_64``  ``ppc64``
 ======= ==========  =========

+Appropriate values for :envvar:`SDKROOT` are the full path name of any of the SDK's you have at :file:`/Developer/SDKs` directory (e.g., ``SDKROOT=/Developer/SDKs/MacOSX10.5.sdk``).
+The safest choice would be the one matching your system version; perhaps better it is to use the root directory (i.e., ``SDKROOT=/``) or even an empty value (i.e., ``SDKROOT=''``).

-For example, assuming your Mac have a 64 bits Intel processor, you can build and install *MPI for Python* using any of the alternatives below.
-Note that :envvar:`ARCHFLAGS` should be passed/set both at the build step and at the install step (as :program:`mpicc`)
+For example, assuming your Mac have a 64 bits Intel processor and you want to override the hard-wired SDK in Python configuration, you can build and install *MPI for Python* using any of the alternatives below.
+Note that environmental variables should be passed/set both at the build and install steps (because :program:`sudo` does not pass environmental variables to subprocesses for security reasons)

 * Alternative 1::

-    $ env ARCHFLAGS='-arch x86_64' python setup.py build [OPTIONS]
+    $ env ARCHFLAGS='-arch x86_64' SDKROOT=/ python setup.py build [OPTIONS]

-    $ sudo env ARCHFLAGS='-arch x86_64' python setup.py install [OPTIONS]
+    $ sudo env ARCHFLAGS='-arch x86_64' SDKROOT=/ python setup.py install [OPTIONS]

 * Alternative 2::

     $ export ARCHFLAGS='-arch x86_64'
+    $ export SDKROOT=/
     $ python setup.py build [OPTIONS]

     $ sudo -s # enter interactive shell as root
     $ export ARCHFLAGS='-arch x86_64'
+    $ export SDKROOT=/
     $ python setup.py install [OPTIONS]
     $ exit